-We urge you NOT to print this handbook, since it is not a static document, but one that is regularly updated.
+We urge you NOT to print this handbook, since it is is regularly updated.
 So, please bookmark it.
-This way, you will not only save paper but also have access to the most current and accurate information in a searchable document with a clickable table of contents and live links.
+This way, you will have access to the most current and accurate information in a searchable document with a clickable table of contents and live links.